hyurl/sfn/docs/v1/en-US/websocket-controller.md

 ## Relations Between Event and Method

-When a method is decorated with `@event`, this method is bound to a certain socket.io event.
+When a method is decorated with [@event](/api/v1/decorators#event), this method will be bound to a certain socket.io event.
 When a client emits data to this event, the method will be automatically called, and the returning value will be sent back to the client in proper forms.

 1. If the client specified a callback when sending the message, e.g.
     `emit(event, message, callback)`, then the return value will be sent to the